-Course title & Code Credits Eligibility criteria Pre- requisite Department offering the
+Course title & Credits Credit distribution of the Eligibility Pre- Department

+Code course criteria requisite offering the

 Lecture Tutorial Practical/ of the course

 Practice course

 MICROB-GE7: 4 2 0 2 None NIL Microbiology

 MICROBES IN

 INFECTIOUS

 DISEASES

 - The major objective of this course is to gives students of other disciplines an overview of the fundamentals of principles of immunology, infection and disease. - The students will become aware of the whole spectrum of infectious diseases caused by different classes of microbes. - They will be become familiar with methods of disease diagnosis, the identification of the causative microbe and the latest immunological techniques.